woe1errr/IoT-Final-Project-Smart-Lock-System/05_Security_Implementation/security.md

 ![API_Key_Env_Var](https://github.com/user-attachments/assets/27fb8e7f-9be7-4c6d-a70b-c9fa7f1cd5f5)

-_Figure: API Key in Environment Variable of Node-RED_
+_Figure 6: API Key in Environment Variable of Node-RED_

 When an HTTP request is received, Node-RED extracts the "Authorization" header and validates it against the stored API_KEY environment variable.
 Requests with missing or mismatched API keys are immediately rejected, and no control or data processing logic is executed.
 Only requests presenting a valid API key are allowed to proceed to downstream nodes.